Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 6
-## 6] Create an empty file named take-the-command-challenge in the current working directory.
+> Create an empty file named take-the-command-challenge in the current working directory.

 ```
 touch take-the-command-challenge